Twin-Cities-Mutual-Aid/twin-cities-aid-distribution-locations/docs/LANGUAGE_TRANSLATION.md

 > **Note:** development on this project is moving quickly, so parts of this document may be out of date.
 Feel free to ask questions in the `#tc-aid-translations` channel in Slack.

+1. Overview
+   1. The translation spreadsheet
+   2. Glossary
+   3. Special links
+2. Maintaining translations
+   1. Translating existing terms
+   2. Creating a new term
+   3. Adding a new language
+3. Technical details
+   1. Adding a term in markup (`data-translation-id`)
+   2. Getting a translated term in js code (`get`)
+   3. Setting the current language (`language`)
+   4. Running translation substitution (`translate`)

 ## Overview

 The site translations work by loading a spreadsheet of translated terms, and replacing the hard-coded English terms on the page with the translated ones.
 If a translated term is missing in the spreadsheet, the English term will be used.
 The terms that need to be translated are specified **in the code**, it will **not** automatically find words on the page.